 Sheehan v.
 Brown & Williamson Tobacco Co., et al., Case No. 03-CA-004768, Circuit Court of the 13th Judicial Circuit, Hillsborough County (case filed 11/02/01).
 One individual suing on behalf of the estate and survivors of a deceased smoker.
+In January 2008, plaintiff filed a motion to amend the complaint alleging that plaintiff is a member of the Engle class.
+There has been no further activity in the case.

 Shirah v.
 Brown & Williamson Tobacco Co., et al., Case No. 03-CA-001589, Circuit Court of the 13th Judicial Circuit, Hillsborough County (case filed 02/13/03).
 One individual suing on behalf of the estate and survivors of a deceased smoker.
+In January 2008, plaintiff filed a motion to amend the complaint alleging that plaintiff is a member of the Engle class.
+There has been no further activity in the case.